Khajuraho Hanuman inscription: Location

 The inscription is on the base of a well-known image of Hanumān at Khajurāho.
 Because the figure is under worship and the shrine renovated, the inscription is not presently visible.

 Publication

 The inscription and the image of Hanumān are frequently mentioned in the literature on Khajurāho.
 The inscription was first noticed by Alexander Cunningham in the nineteenth century.
 D. R. Bhandarkar revisited the inscription in 1904 and published a new reading, in addition to a fresh interpretation of the date.

 Description and Contents

 The inscription is written in Sanskrit in three lines.
 The style of the characters supports a date in the tenth century CE.

-Historical Significance
+Historical significance

 The Khajurāho inscription is of great importance for the history of Hinduism because it gives a date of 316.
-This is taken by historians to refer to the Harṣa era, giving thus a date of 922 in the common era.
+This is taken by historians to refer to the Harṣa era, thus giving a date of 922 in the common era.
 While there are certainly figures of Hanumān that are older than the tenth century, this inscription makes the Khajurāho image the oldest dated Hanumān currently known.